dpwright/srs/README.md

  * The _data_, which usually contains the actual thing you want to test
  * The _exercise specification_, which determines how to use that data.

-This separation allows you to use the same data for multiple exercises.
+This separation allows you to use the same data for multiple exercises, or use the same exercise specification for lots of different data.
 In this example, we're going to create a "Production" and a "Recognition" card for the Japanese word, 勉強, which means "study".

 The first thing we need to do is create the DataFile.  `SimpleFlashcard` expects its data to consist of a series of key-value pairs, separated by a